walker-di/vibe-coding/marketing-manager/README.md

 ## 1. Project Overview

 A web application built with SvelteKit to manage marketing assets like campaigns, target personas, and creatives (ad copy, images, videos, landing pages).
-It aims to streamline the marketing workflow, potentially incorporating AI assistance in the future.
+It aims to streamline the marketing workflow and incorporates AI assistance for generating and editing product details.

 **Core User Journey:**
 1.  **Define Product/Service:** Establish the core offering.